EXObackground

 Why the name?

-Mainly because I got called so at my old job, and I was working on the character at the time I chose to use it.
-Chef Labs in turn really is a place for playful experimentation, creating new types of products.
-That’s also why it’s not a company in the classic form, which usually restricts freedom of creativity.
-It’s still professional, but with a reworked lookout to what should be the norm of beviour and integrity.
-Straight to the point, more communicative & personal, and talking like a normal person but with thought put in ofcourse.
+I was working on the character at the time I chose to use it.
+It works cause I’m constantly cooking up new ideas to experiment with.
+I create new types of products to actually help or at the very least give you a good time.
+That’s why it’s not a company in the classic form, which usually restricts freedom of creativity.
+It’s still well thought out, but with a reworked lookout to what should be the norm of behaviour and integrity.
+Straight to the point, more communicative & personal, and talking like a normal person.
+With the scope of web design, game design, and brick building; I am not a seasoned professional.
+I know how to tailor modern tech and compose art into great experiences.

 2020